Blood antiquities

 Blood antiquities are archaeological artefacts that have been plundered during conflicts and have been used to fund these wars.
 The looting of archaeological sites and the illicit trafficking of cultural property is, and has been, a common practice for terrorist groups in war zones.
 The pieces mostly end up on the black market, art galleries and antique shops in Europe and North America, or in millionaire private collections.
-The looting of blood antiquities especially affects the Middle East, because it is a very conflictive area and at the same time with a great density of archaeological sites.
+The looting of blood antiquities especially affects the Middle East, because it is a very conflictive area and at the same time has a great density of archaeological sites.

 By country

 Iraq

 During the 2003 Invasion of Iraq, major robberies occurred at the National Museum of Iraq.
 Around 50,000 pieces were quantified, 25% of all the museum's heritage.

 The Archaeological Institute of America estimates that the revenue from looted antiquities is between $ 10 and $ 20 million annually.
 Terrorist and rebel groups have a long history of using stolen artifacts to finance their operations.